Gardanana/Nishiren-AI-Diffsinger/usage-guide.md

 # Usage Guide
 ## Installation
 Nishiren Diffsinger is currently made to function on the OpenUTAU software.
-The latest beta version of the [official branch](https://github.com/stakira/OpenUtau), or the [diffsinger branch](https://github.com/xunmengshe/OpenUtau) (creator recommended) can be downloaded to use the voicebank.
+The latest beta version of the [official branch](https://github.com/stakira/OpenUtau) must be downloaded to use this voicebank.
 Errors may occur when not using the latest version of the software.
 The voicebank can be installed by dragging it onto the opened program, or by unzipping it in the “Singers” folder in OpenUTAU’s files.
 ## Using the Voicebank
 Select Nishiren as a singer to a track.
 Be sure that their phonemizer is set to the target language.